zhangtom54321/youtube-to-gmusic/README.md

     os.mkdir(mypath)
 PermissionError: [WinError 5] Access is denied: 'music'
 ```
-Solution: Make sure that you don't have the "music" folder open in Windows Explorer or Finder, and rerun the program.
+Solution: Make sure that you don't have the "music" folder (where downloaded MP4 and MP3 files are stored) open in Windows Explorer or Finder, and rerun the program.

 ## Future Changes
 - Hide password